Oleg

 development solution (not shown).

-9(d), which are respective top views that show arrangement of the
+to 9(d), which are respective top views that show arrangement of

-an antireflective coating of the invention formed by nanoparticles
+with an antireflective coating of the invention formed by

 [0086] FIG. 9(b) is similar to FIG. 9(a) but illustrates